Bolted Joint FAQs

-For a given fastener diameter, as thread pitch decreases, a bolt’s tensile strength increases because the stress area (the smallest cross-section in the threaded portion of the bolt), becomes larger This increase is approximately 12 percent for standard pitch differentials.
-And. since the helix angle of the thread decreases with finer thread pitch, resistance to vibrational loosening will improve somewhat.
+For a given fastener diameter, as thread pitch decreases, a bolt’s tensile strength increases because the stress area (the smallest cross-section in the threaded portion of the bolt), becomes larger.
+This increase is approximately 12 percent for standard pitch differentials and since the helix angle of the thread decreases with finer thread pitch, resistance to vibrational loosening will improve somewhat.
 The reason is analogous to a snow sled requiring more effort to get moving as a hill becomes flatter.
-On the other hand, finer threads increase the potential for cross threading and take more time to insert, because they require more turns Still, it could be argued that the pros outweigh the cons, so why are fine threads not more popular?
-Many of the obstacles to more widespread use ale nontechnical.
+On the other hand, finer threads increase the potential for cross-threading and take more time to insert, because they require more turns Still, it could be argued that the pros outweigh the cons, so why are fine threads not more popular?
+Many of the obstacles to more widespread use are nontechnical.

-First, the combination of fine and course threads in an assembly or maintenance environment invariably leads to cross-use are, and the resulting problems are usually disruptive and expensive.
-Other’, more isolated disadvantages can be availability and higher part cost In many cases, the option was simply never considered.
-So, when should fine-thread fasteners be used?
+First, the combination of fine and coarse threads in an assembly or maintenance environment invariably leads to cross-use are, and the resulting problems are usually disruptive and expensive.
+Other, more isolated disadvantages can be availability and higher part cost.
+In many cases, the option was simply never considered.
+When should fine-thread fasteners be used?
 The most obvious answer is in applications where weight and size are the overriding drivers in engineering decisions.
-For example, aircraft engines use fine thread fasteners exclusively because the increased strength in the same size and weight outweighs all other considerations’.
+For example, aircraft engines use fine thread fasteners exclusively because of the increased strength in the same size and weight outweighs all other considerations.

 Some manufacturers are missing an opportunity for product improvement with fine-thread fasteners.
-Good applications are highly engineered products in low to moderate production volumes, where power density, weight or size is critical.
+Good applications are highly engineered products in low to moderate production volumes, where power density, weight, or size is critical.
 Keep in mind that using higher capacity fasteners does not automatically result in realizing their benefits.
-Joint testing and manufacturing capability ale needed to ensure that their benefits are actually realized.
+Joint testing and manufacturing capability are needed to ensure that their benefits are actually realized.